Clubs and Activities

 Scholastic Bowl Steven Brady A Virginia High School League team that competes against other schools in a fun and competitive environment to test students' general knowledge with Jeopardy-style questions.

-SELAH Gracie Aponte, Lisa Banks
+SELAH Lisa Banks

-STEM & Robotics Team Kirsten Manning
+STEAM & Robotics Team Kirsten Manning

 Student Athlete Leadership Team (SALT) Paul Macklin